gamejolt/doc-help/src/guidelines/index.md

   - Create Community channels that attack or target specific users.
   - Add Community rules that somehow violate Game Jolt’s ToS and/or Site Guidelines.
   - Instigate or contribute to drama within a Community by making public any sort of disagreements that have occurred among its collaborators.

+## Streaming

+Streaming is a fun and personal way to share your adventures and interact with friends and fans alike.
+We’re all about allowing our users to express their creativity, showcase their skills, and reveal their colorful personalities, and fireside streams are a great way of doing all three!

+Try following these tips to make sure your stream is noticed by as many as possible:

+- Post about your stream before it goes live.
+Inform potential viewers of the starting time and subject matter so they will know what to expect and when to expect it!
+- Make sure the title of the stream matches the content.
+For example, the title “Bleh” would not properly convey that you are streaming an intense action game!

+We also want to make sure that the content being streamed on Game Jolt is as safe as possible for all viewers, so we ask that you please adhere to the following rules:

+- Do not:

+  - Stream NSFW content.
+  - Violate copyright law by streaming videos and other content belonging to third parties without express permission from the property’s owner and/or the legal right to do so.
+  - Use streams to attack and/or expose individuals, groups, communities, ethnicities, religions, or other entities.

+As a streamer, it is your responsibility to ensure that the content of your stream’s chat does not violate Game Jolt’s Site Guidelines.
+To help limit unsolicited spam and other undesirable chat content, please consider the following suggestions:

+- Wisely and carefully select willing and responsible moderators to help manage your stream’s chat.
+- Do not leave your stream unattended for long periods of time, as doing so could encourage unwanted chat content and would not be respecting the time and energy of your moderators.

 ## User and Community verification